KirklandLab/CutandTag_Alignment_QC/README.md

 ### **Downsampling: Lowest Sample With Floor**

 **lowest_with_floor** mode ignores samples below a minimum acceptable depth when choosing the downsampling target.
-It uses the lowest sample that is at or above the specified floor in `downsample_minimum_acceptable_fragments`.
+It uses the lowest depth sample that is at or above the specified floor in `downsample_minimum_acceptable_fragments`.

 ```yaml
 use_downsampling: true